17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 Housed in white-washed villas, each room is unique

-It’s the kind of chichi place where beach attendants lay out your thick pink beach towel on your cushioned white cane lounger, set up your umbrella just so and hang a dapper bag with ice and bottled water on the umbrella stand.
+It’s the kind of chichi place where attendants lay out your thick pink beach towel on cushioned white cane lounger, adjust your umbrella just right and hang a dapper bag with ice and bottled water on the umbrella stand.

-If you want your shade adjusted or perhaps a cool cucumber margarita cocktail, plant a flag in the sand and voilà, help will be there in a jiffy.
+Fancy a little more shade or a cool cucumber margarita?
+Plant a flag in the sand and voilà, help arrives in a jiffy.

 View of the turquoise sea from the Belmond La Samanna open-air reception